MohdMuslim92/alx-system_engineering-devops/0x07-networking_basics/README.md

 **Networking Basics
 This project covers various concepts and topics related to networking basics.
-It includes questions and tasks that will test your understanding of the OSI model, different types of networks, MAC and IP addresses, and UDP/TCP protocols.
-You will also work with ports and ICMP using Bash scripting.
+It includes questions and tasks that covers the OSI model, different types of networks, MAC and IP addresses, and UDP/TCP protocols.

-Directory Structure
-markdown
-Copy code
-alx-system_engineering-devops/
-└── 0x07-networking_basics/
-    ├── 0-OSI_model
-    ├── 1-types_of_network
-    ├── 2-MAC_and_IP_address
-    ├── 3-UDP_and_TCP
-    ├── 4-TCP_and_UDP_ports
-    ├── 5-is_the_host_on_the_network
-    └── README.md
 Tasks
 0. OSI model
 Questions: